 Drawbacks of emergency contraception

-- Emergency contraception is not as effective as some other types of birth control
+- Not as effective as some other types of birth control

-- Requires a clinic visit and prescription if you are under age 17
+- Require a clinic visit and a prescription in some cases

-- Does not work if you are already pregnant
+- Do not work if you are already pregnant

-- May cause side effects like nausea (anti-nausea medicine might help with this), vomiting, stomach pain, and headaches
+- May cause side effects like nausea (anti-nausea medication might help with this), vomiting, stomach pain and headaches